chcly/MockVM/Codes.md

 ### mov R0, V

-* R0 Is the destination register.
-* V Is the value to place in the register.
++ Sets the value in R0 to the constant V.

 ```asm
     mov x0, 123